kubestash/docs/docs/guides/volume-populator/pvc/index.md

 backupstorage.storage.kubestash.com/gcs-storage created
 ```

-Now, we are ready to backup our target volume into this backend.
+Now, we are ready to backup our target volume to this backend.

 **Create RetentionPolicy:**

 Now, we have to create a `RetentionPolicy` object to specify how the old `Snapshots` should be cleaned up.

 Below is the YAML of the `RetentionPolicy` object that we are going to create,

 ```yaml
 apiVersion: storage.kubestash.com/v1alpha1
 kind: RetentionPolicy